 Exempt Job Duties

 The third test for exemption status concerns the type of work an employee performs.
-As a rule of thumb, exempt employees tend to perform relatively high-level duties with respect to the company's overall operations (regardless of job title).
-The FLSA breaks this out into three main categories: executive, professional and administrative.
+As a rule of thumb, exempt employees tend to perform relatively high-level duties with respect to the company's overall operations, and regardless of job title.
+The FLSA breaks this out into three main categories: executive, professional, and administrative.

 Exempt Job Duties: Executive

-An employee is exempt from FLSA rules as an executive if he or she regularly performs all of the following:
+An employee is exempt from FLSA rules as an executive, if they regularly perform all of the following:

-- Has genuine input into other employees' job status (hiring, firing, assignments, etc.)
+- Have genuine input into other employees' job statuses, examples of which include hiring, firing, and assignments.

 This determination is made on a case-by-case basis, as each duty leaves room for interpretation.
 As a rule of thumb, an employee working exempt executive duties is "in charge" or considered "the boss."